 I am an Integrative Child Psychotherapist who works along side families, young people and children in Lewes, Brighton and the surrounding area.
 I hold a Masters degree in Integrative Child Psychotherapy, an Advanced Diploma in the Therapeutic Application of the Arts and a Certificate in Counselling Skills, all of which were gained at The Institute for Arts and Therapy in Education, London.
 I have also studied meditation techniques and regularly utilise mindfulness.

-I am a professional member of the UK Council for Psychotherapy (UKCP Trainee Membership, working towards full accreditation), the British Association for Counselling and Psychotherapy (BACP) and The Institute for Arts in Therapy and Education (IATE).
+I am fully registered with the UK Council for Psychotherapy (UKCP), the British Association for Counselling and Psychotherapy (BACP) and The Institute for Arts in Therapy and Education (IATE).
 I adhere to a strict code of ethics and attend weekly clinical supervision.
 I have full professional insurance cover and an up-to-date enhanced DBS (Disclosures and Barring Service) certificate.

 Before opting to become a therapist I had several different jobs and spent time traveling and working abroad.
 Since I can remember I have loved the Arts, and many years ago studied Photographic Art at Falmouth University.
 Whilst I am now a keen wildlife and portrait photographer, I have also developed an interested in how the Arts can help us recognise and move beyond difficult life experiences.
 This interest led me to develop my knowledge on the therapeutic benefits of creating Art images by opting to train as a Child therapist.
 I first studied counselling skills and went on to complete my Masters in Integrative Child psychotherapy and using Arts within Therapy.